jonathanBieler/BurrowsWheelerAligner.jl/README.md

 Minimal WIP bindings for bwa (https://github.com/lh3/bwa)

+**Warning** : This package is still experimental, double check that the results are correct.
-**Warning** : make sure you use the same version of BWA as https://github.com/JuliaBinaryWrappers/BWA_jll.jl (0.7.17) to generate the reference index.
+Make sure you use the same version of BWA as https://github.com/JuliaBinaryWrappers/BWA_jll.jl (0.7.17) to generate the reference index.

 ## Usage
 ### Single read alignment